We use cookies.

 Scientific results:

-• TU Dortmund (Germany): joint research, visits by employees.
+• Technical University of Dortmund (Germany): joint research, employee visits;

-• Ioffe Institute, Saint Petersburg State University (Russia): joint research.
+• A.F.
+Ioffe Institute of Physics and Technology, St. Petersburg State University (Russia): joint research.

 Hide Show full